Blair Ashby 720-789-4000

 Reaction

-• A series of thoughts (mainly memories of previous similar events) that generate feelings that compel us to actions usually based on fight, flight, freeze, grab & hold.
+A series of thoughts (mainly memories of previous similar events) that generate feelings that compel us to action, usually based on fight, flight, freeze, grab & hold.

 See also: Actions, Autopilot, Emotion, Sensory Experience, Survival Modes, Thoughts, Trigger.